G-7 leaders can't sway Biden to delay Afghanistan withdrawal

 The leaders put Afghanistan as number 57 out of 70 points in their final 25-page communique -– behind Ukraine, Belarus and Ethiopia.
 Afghanistan didn’t even feature in the one-and-a-half page summary of the document.
 NATO had already signed off on the U.S. withdrawal and all that appeared to be left was the completion of an orderly withdrawal and hopes for a peace deal between the Afghan government and Taliban.

-AP writers Nomaan Merchant in Washington, Jonathan Lemire in Lowell, Mass., and Frank Jordans in Berlin, contributed to this report.
+AP writers Nomaan Merchant in Washington, Jonathan Lemire in Lowell, Mass., Sylvie Corbet in Paris, and Frank Jordans in Berlin, contributed to this report.

 Credit: Alastair Grant